The X-shooter Spectral Library (XSL): Data Release 3: Stellar parameters and radial velocities of M dwarfs

-As seen in Fig.~\ref{fig:MainHRD}, our parameter estimations place these 20 M dwarf stars on the same narrow cool dwarf sequence as traced by the \citet{Arentsen2019} parameters.
-Our methods are nearly identical but both are biased towards the \citet{Sharma2016} stellar parameters.
+As seen in Fig.~\ref{fig:MainHRD}, our parameter estimations place these 20 M-dwarf stars on the same narrow cool dwarf sequence as traced by the \citet{Arentsen2019} parameters.
+Our methods are nearly identical but both are potentially biased towards the \citet{Sharma2016} stellar parameters.
 L20 shows that when using the PHOENIX theoretical spectra to determine stellar parameters, the cooler ($<6000\,\mathrm{K}$) dwarf sequence of the HR diagram becomes significantly broader in $\log g$.
+However, they believe that these systematic trends reflect the differences between the observed stars and the PHOENIX models and do not interpret the width of the sequence as being physical.

-The determination of the physical properties of M dwarfs is challenging, and depends heavily on the methods used.
+The determination of the physical properties of M dwarfs is challenging and depends heavily on the methods used.
 For the sake of consistency with the rest of XSL, we prefer our estimates over the literature values.